sickozell/SickoCV/README.md

 Pending commands due to clock or solo synchronization can be revoked with a further button press (undo).

 #### SickoLooper5 in DEPTH
-To avoid clicks between loop end/restart, every loop recording has a half second of extra recording (as the maximum crossfade setting possible), so clicks can be avoided adjusting 'XFD' knob.
+To avoid clicks between loop end/restart, every loop is recorded with a half second of extra recording (as the maximum crossfade setting possible), so clicks can be avoided adjusting 'XFD' knob.
+To maintain tempo synchronization the crossfade will start from the beginning of extra recorded samples, just when the loop restarts from the beginning.
+If clicks occur on imported loops, which usually haven't extra samples, it may be helpful to tick "Extra Recording (1/2 sec)" on track context menu and readjust XFD knob, keeping in mind that the loop will be half a second shorter.
 Please note that when playback or overdubbing starts for the first time it will not be neither crossfaded nor faded in by default, but there's an option in the track context menu to 'Fade IN on playback' according to XFD knob.

+When overdubbing a track that has no "Extra Recording" option enabled, the half second of extra samples will be recorded and "extra Recording" option will automatically be ticked.

 **SYNC ON behavior**
 If at least one track is running, every PLAY/REC/OVERDUB/STOP command on a 'SYNC' track will wait for the next bar detection to be effective.
 It can be noticed because the LED buttons flash quickly.